adamtelles/adamtelles/README.md

 - 🌱 I’m currently doing my bachelor's in **Software Engineering & Management** at the **University of Gothenburg**

-- 💬 Ask me about **SwiftUI, VueJS and Firebase.** My favorite technologies so far.
+- 💬 Ask me about my favorite technologies so far **SwiftUI, VueJS and Firebase.**

 - ⚡ I enjoy creating designs and mockups in **Figma** and then bringing them to life in **SwiftUI**